 - Tenants must get three months’ notice of a rent increase.

 Landlords have always had the right to set and review their rent at the market rate and this will continue under the new tenancy regime.

-Landlords with Short Assured Tenancies can review the rent at any time during the tenancy, subject to the terms outlined in the lease.
-In most tenancy agreements this tends to be once per year and out with the initial term.
+Landlords under Short Assured Tenancies could review the rent at any time during the tenancy, subject to the terms outlined in the lease.
+In most tenancy agreements this tended to be once per year and out with the initial term.

 For Private Residential Tenancies, landlords will be restricted to once per year for rent reviews and must give tenants a minimum of three months’ notice that their rent will be changing.

 - Local councils can apply for rent pressure zones.